 Your scholarship gift is an investment in the next generation of veterinary oncologists.
 With your help, we can attract the most promising candidates who may one day find the key to preventing or curing cancer.
 Educating future cancer specialists is central to our mission.
 In fact, we have trained more surgical, medical, and radiation oncologists than any other veterinary institution in the world.
 Until the day we conquer cancer, the need for additional veterinary oncologists continues to grow as millions of pets are diagnosed with cancer each year.
 To assure every pet has access to expert oncology care, we need to train more specialists.
 To do that, we need your partnership.

-Your gift to the Elliott’s Long Paw Scholars fund supports the training of a medical oncology resident at the Flint Animal Cancer Center.
+Your gift to the Elliott and Louie’s Long Paw Scholars fund supports the training of a medical oncology resident at the Flint Animal Cancer Center.

 The fund honors Elliott, a two-time FACC patient and a beautiful golden retriever who was the beloved companion of the Mesinger Family for 14 years.
-It also serves to thank the oncologists who provide compassionate care to cancer fighters and their families.
+It also honors the Mesinger’s golden Louie, who they lost after a courageous battle with Hemangiosarcoma.
+Of course, it is in place to thank the oncologists who provide compassionate care to cancer fighters and their families.
 Your generous support is an investment in the future of veterinary oncology.

 Oncology Award in Memory of Lois Marie Adlfinger

 Your gift to the Oncology Award in Memory of Lois Marie Adlfinger supports an annual award for an oncology specialty trainee at the Flint Animal Cancer Center.